 If you are interested in applying, please follow the procedure below:

-Note: We thank all applicants for their interest but request that they refrain from contacting supervisors.
-Supervisors will contact applicants selected for an interview in due course.
+Note: We thank all applicants for their interest but request that they refrain from contacting prospective supervisors during the selection process.
+Supervisors will contact applicants selected for an interview.

 Canadian citizens and permanent residents should apply for the NSERC USRA only; please do not apply for the VPR USRA.
 If you are eligible for the NSERC USRA: